vatesfr/xen-orchestra/@xen-orchestra/web/docs/tests/testing-components.md

 })
 ```

-Stubbing with `true` instead would push the props into attributes, where they arrive stringified.
+Stubbing with `true` instead would push the props into attributes, where they arrive stringified — which is why `mountChartCard` owns that wiring rather than each test repeating it.

 Assert the plotted series, not the absence of a state hero.
 Every card guards on the series it built, so an empty series does reach the "no data" hero — but a hero-only test still passes over a series plotting the wrong samples.
 That is how the pool CPU card came to size its series off `stats.memory` unnoticed.